xenoliferttv/snf_offline_maprotationbuilder/README.md

 A practical User Interface to generate anything to do with map rotation with ease.

-Curate a map rotation
+-Curate a map rotation
-Change to infantry / hardcore mode with a couple clicks Change ordered / random mode
+-Change to infantry / hardcore mode with a couple clicks -Change ordered / random mode
-Sorting by maps, weather, daytime
+-Sorting by maps, weather, daytime
-Make or use presets
+-Make or use presets
-Comfy to use (drag & drop etc.)
+-Comfy to use (drag & drop etc.)

 and then just copy & paste into your serverconfig.ini